basho/basho_docs/source/languages/en/java/cookbooks/converter.md

 ```
 ## Converter with secondary indexes, links, and user metadata

 This Converter preserves all the Riak data when reading/writing.
-This example also demonstrates how to use [[Secondary Indexes]] with your serialized objects.
+This example also demonstrates [[using secondary indexes]] with your serialized objects.

 ### App.java